GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/2-Load-Product-Catalog.md

    MONGODB_Name = 'aiapp1day_{your_name}_{your_lucky_number}'
    ```

-4. In Visual Studio Code, open a terminal window and navigate to the lab folder `start` .
+4. In Visual Studio Code, open a terminal window and navigate to `start` folder.

 5. To install the required packages, execute the following command in the terminal window: